nyxdis/mpd2irc/README.md

 mpd2irc
 =======

-mpd2irc is an interface between IRC and the music playe daemon.
+mpd2irc is an interface between IRC and the music player daemon.
 It announces new songs on IRC (if enabled) and allows you to control your MPD via commands on IRC.